 Delegates should return to their hospitals with newly acquired knowledge and the confidence to perform regional anaesthesia on their patients, gained from having practised new techniques under supervision in a realistic setting.

-Delegates will be grouped according to prior experience as much as possible and the group size will be small, with four delegates per instructor.
+Delegates will be grouped according to prior experience as much as possible and the group size will be small, with three delegates per instructor.

 Each station at the course will feature a freshly thawed cadaver and a live human model, with two or more instructors: